 (b) An individual who has a primary nighttime residence that is a public or private place not designed for or ordinarily used as a regular sleeping accommodation for human beings; or

-(c) Migratory children who qualify as homeless because the children are living in circumstances listed above.
+(c) Migratory children who qualify as homeless because the children are living in circumstances listed in this paragraph.

-(a) Receives, or in the past six months has received, or is a member of a family that is receiving or in the past six months has received, assistance through the supplemental nutrition assistance program (SNAP) established under the Food and Nutrition Act of 2008 , the program of block grants to States for temporary assistance for needy families (TANF) program under part A of title IV of the Social Security Act , or the supplemental security income (SSI) program established under title XVI of the Social Security Act or state or local income-based public assistance;
+(a) Receives, or in the past six months has received, or is a member of a family that is receiving or in the past six months has received, assistance through the supplemental nutrition assistance program (SNAP) established under the Food and Nutrition Act of 2008, the TANF program under part A of title IV of the Social Security Act, or the supplemental security income (SSI) program established under title XVI of the Social Security Act or state or local income-based public assistance;

 (b) Is in a family with a total family income that does not exceed the higher of: